-Similarly, the spouse who has been lying or cheating may have their own set of negative emotions such as a lack of fulfillment or anger over past unresolved issues.
+Similarly, the spouse who has been lying or cheating may have their own set of negative emotions, such as a lack of fulfillment or anger over past unresolved issues.

-Unless these negative feelings are dealt with and left in the past, they will continue to rear their ugly head every time a couple suffers a setback in their endeavors to rebuild the marriage.
+Unless these negative feelings are dealt with and left in the past, they will continue to rear their ugly heads every time a couple suffers a setback in their endeavors to rebuild the marriage.

-Couples who have been able to shed this baggage for the sake of saving a broken marriage say that it’s a hard road ahead but it is possible.
+Couples who have been able to shed this baggage for the sake of saving a broken marriage say that it’s a hard road ahead, but it is possible.
 Let’s say you’re trying to fix a broken marriage after an affair.
 Every time your spouse uses the phone or is out late for some office work, you might worry or suspect that they’re going down the same road again.

 In such instances, taking a short break and spending some time apart can help renew trust and respect in a relationship.
 Your alone time allows you to assess the situation from a fresh perspective.

 5. Positives of the relationship vis-a-vis individual limitations